alexanderolivares13/Agile-Developements/README.md

 ## Credits

 - Thank you to the following websites for the stock images used for my profile.
 All credits go to the respective sites for the images.

 - The AI generated image of myself is thanks to [https://imgcreator.zmo.ai](https://imgcreator.zmo.ai)
 - The banner under the header of my page is thanks to [https://pngtree.com](https://pngtree.com)
 - The chess board for my main card is thanks to [https://www.pexels.com](https://www.pexels.com)
+- The weights stock photo is from [htthps://isorepublic.com](htthps://isorepublic.com)
+- The boxer stock photo is from [https://istockphoto.com](https://istockphoto.com)
+- The stock, stocks candlestick photo is from [https://qs.com](https://qs.com)

+- Thank you to my tutor (Ben, Martin) for helping me understand flex properties better and a anchors to make the images in my boxes repsonsive and clickable links.

+## License

+- Please refer to the license in the repo.